From Wikipedia, the free encyclopedia

 Customer Reviews

-A faithful treatment of source material5
+A faithful treatment of source material

 Critics gave this film a bad rap.
 For those of us who grew up with the experience of Speed Racer as an Americanized Japanese cartoon with sometimes outrageous action and clearly defined characters with brilliant nuances, this film delivers on all counts!
 Everything a Speed Racer fan would expect is present and stylistically depicted in this remarkable treatment.
 The Wachowski brothers understood very well the appeal of this property and used their Hollywood clout to defy the norm to create a film that was just as eclectic as the cartoon.
 The English translation of the original cartoon made for an unusual type of story that could not shed its Japanese narrative.
 Instead of reinventing the story to accommodate the general audiences, Larry and Andy Wachowski chose to create a film version that contains the same nuances as the original cartoons.
 The major themes being represented makes this a joy for those who loved the cartoon and makes fans out of those who were curious about the film's origins.